 Fully deductible interest.
-In most cases, you will be able to deduct all of your home mortgage interest.
-Whether it is all deductible depends on the date you took out the mortgage, the amount of the mortgage, and your use of its proceeds.
+In most cases, you can deduct all of your home mortgage interest.
+How much you can deduct depends on the date of the mortgage, the amount of the mortgage, and how you use the mortgage proceeds.

 If all of your mortgages fit into one or more of the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
 (If any one mortgage fits into more than one category, add the debt that fits in each category to your other debt in the same category.)
 If one or more of your mortgages does not fit into any of these categories, use Part II of this publication to figure the amount of interest you can deduct.